tellor-io/dataSpecs/types/BTCBalance.md

 ## Response Type

-Response should return a concatenation of the value and the timestamp
+Response should return the value to 18 decimals

 ```
 - abi_type: uint256